timothy-murphy/Automatic_File_Analyzer/README.md

 The goal of the assesment was to create an automatic and scalable solution for a fictional energy company.
 The company wanted to measure the Kilowat output of various factories on it network, including the Total kilowats, average kilowats, and then by square footage of the factory.

+The main file is main.py, all the other files are the example

 The files are distinguished and found by the regex *2017.csv as it selects all files with the ending of 2017.csv